zopefoundation/zc.zk/src/zc/zk/README.txt

 Note that when we export a tree:

-- The special reserverd top-level zookeeper node is omitted.
+- The special reserved top-level zookeeper node is omitted.
-- Ephemeral nodes are ommitted.
+- Ephemeral nodes are omitted.
 - Each node's information is sorted by type (properties, then links,
-- then subnodes) and then by name,
+- then sub-nodes) and then by name,

 You can export just a portion of a tree: